Welcome to the digital purgatory!

 Introduction

-The secret to an authentic Ragù Bolognese sauce recipe is cooking the meat in milk first before adding white wine and tomato paste.
+The secret to an authentic Ragù Bolognese sauce recipe is cooking the meat in milk first before adding the wine and tomato paste.
+Some uses red wine, others white wine.
+White wine with tomatoes is a culinary skill.
+Ground pork with red wine another.
+So, get ready to get confused.

 First, let me tell you what it’s not.
 It’s not the “Italian-American style” lasagna (rooted in southern Italy, fyi) with boxed lasagna noodles, meat sauce, creamy ricotta, and mozzarella cheese.